eonarheim/eonarheim.github.io/docs/installation.md

 permalink: docs/install/
 ---

-Excalibur is really easy to include into your project.
+Excalibur is very easy to include into your project.

 ## Installing Excalibur

-There are a few ways to install Excalibur the first is to [download the source](https://github.com/eonarheim/Excalibur/releases/) and include at **the bottom** of the body tag.
+There are a few ways to install Excalibur.
+The first is to [download the source](https://github.com/eonarheim/Excalibur/releases/) and include at **the bottom** of the body tag.